makrai/notes/henriques19-triclust-survey-acm.md

   * Mankad and Michailidis (2014)
   * real-valued 3D data can be described as a sum of q layers
 * multiple (possibly conflicting) merit funcs
-* [handle] (Gutiérrez-Avilés and Rubio-Escudero 2014b)
+* handle (Gutiérrez-Avilés and Rubio-Escudero 2014b)
-  * imbalance on the number of objects per dimension (e.g., thousands of genes for dozens of samples and time points
+  * imbalance on the number of objects per dimension (eg thousands of genes for dozens of samples and time points)
   * arbitrarily high overlapping areas (Xu+ 2009)
 * symbolic 3D data analysis, most 3D merit functions [for binary] (Ignatov+ 15)
   * function : product of the fraction and number of ones in the tricluster